-Rules – Establishing general rules for a strategic thinking session lets participants know upfront how the group will interact and the expectations for collaboration.
+Rules – Establishing general rules for a strategic thinking collaboration lets participants know upfront how the group will interact and the expectations for collaboration.

 Serving - Facilitators have to have an attitude of serving the participants with a focus on helping them achieve their strategic objectives from a session.

-Thinking – While taking action is the ultimate goal in developing strategy, the initial and ongoing time you spend thinking is critical to productive strategy formulation.
+Thinking – While taking action is the ultimate goal in developing strategy, the initial and ongoing time you spend on strategic thinking is critical to productive strategy formulation.